BildungBegabung/emile/Projekt/Illich.md

  - Inhaltlich für *Projektarbeit*,
  - keine Bestimmung des Inhalts durch andere (Bsp: unser Kurs statt Programm schreiben);
  - problematisch: kein direkter Kontakt untereinander, evtl. weniger Interaktion durch Effizienz-->
+>"If people are seriously to think about deschooling their life, and not just escape from the corrosive effects of compulsory schooling, they could do no better than to develop the habit of setting a mental question mark beside all discourse on young people’s ‘‘educational needs’’ or ‘‘learning needs,’’ or about their need for a ‘‘preparation for life.’’
+I would like them to reflect on the historicity of these very ideas.
+Such reflection would take the new crop of deschoolers a step further from where the younger and somewhat na¨ıve Ivan was situated, back when talk of ‘‘deschooling’’ was born.""